nbailey20/DIVA/README.md

 - An **inject** function – generates the event in the target system.
 - A **detect** function – checks whether the event successfully occurred.
 - An optional **alert** function – notifies your monitoring/alerting system (e.g., SNS, PagerDuty, Slack).
-These 3 functions all accept the event name as input to differentiate between different events.
+These 3 functions all accept the event name as input to differentiate between various events.
 They can be as complicated as you like, or as simple as a single print statement.

 DIVA runs periodically (via a CloudWatch schedule), iterating through all expected events: